facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/controls/login-ui-control/index.md

         </Grid>

 1. Add a panel to the bottom row that will, for the time being, be used to display the name of the user currently logged in.
-In another tutorial, you will learn how to display the user’s picture in this area using the ProfilePicture </docs/reference/client/Client.Controls.ProfilePicture.html> control.
+In another tutorial, you will learn how to display the user’s picture in this area using the [ProfilePicture](/docs/reference/client/Client.Controls.ProfilePicture.html) control.
 Use the following XAML markup that defines a **TextBlock** element nested inside a **StackPanel** container.

        <!--user information-->